Top 15 Things To Do in Reykjavik in August

 12. Join the Fun at the Innipukinn Festival in Reykjavik

-If you’re planning weekend breaks in Iceland, timing your visit to coincide with Innipukinn ensures you catch both the music and the vibrant social scene, making it an ideal addition to your Reykjavik itinerary.
+If you’re planning weekend breaks in Iceland, timing your visit to Reykjavik in summer to coincide with Innipukinn ensures you catch both the music and the lively social scene.

 Traveler Tips: